First shots fired in the Revolution. “The shot heard ’round

 Sullivan’s Island, SC.

-British naval attack failed when the palmetto logs held against
+British naval attack failed when the palmetto logs held against the bombardment.

 1 July 1776